 - Family photos are meant for sharing.
 Having digital copies ensures that no one has to go without favorite childhood memories—every family member can have access to every photo ever taken.

-- Digital photos allow you to correct blemishes, adjust lighting, or crop out ex-boyfriends as needed.
+- Digital photos allow you to correct blemishes, adjust white balance or lighting, or crop out ex-boyfriends as needed.
 These adjustments simply can’t be made to the same extent on physical photos, and you want your treasured photos to look their best.

 In all honesty, everyone should consider scanning in at least some of their old photos.
 It may take some time or money to kickstart the process, but the benefits of having old photos protected, shared, and edited completely outweigh the costs.